Tracking Across Generations, Tracking Down Iterations

 The correspondences between Cases 4 & 5 with Case 1 validate this line of inquiry, showing a line of heritage from father to daughter/mother to son.

 The lay person who can comprehend the inheritability of male-pattern baldness can see that it is the mother’s two parents who represent the possibilities for inheritability from the mother.
-It must be associated with the x-chromosome?
+It is thought to be associated with the x-chromosome and/or mitochondria?

 In this family, Case #5 has baldness on both sides but can observe his maternal grandfather for that trait to see that is not a concern for him, while the factors of brain operations are.